What is statistics about?

-For this goal, you usually need to have already estimated certain parameters.
-You use them to predict future data.
+For this goal, you usually need to already have estimated certain parameters.
+Then you use them to predict future data.

 For example, after measuring the heights of females in a sample, you can estimate the mean and standard deviation of the distribution for all adult females.
 Then you can use these values to predict the probability of a randomly chosen female to have a height within a certain range of values.

 Assume that the mean you estimated is around 160 cm.
 Also assume that you estimated the standard deviation to be around 8 cm.
-Then, if you randomly pick an adult female from the population, you can expect her have a height within the range of 152 – 168 cm.
+Then, if you randomly pick an adult female from the population, you can expect her to have a height within the range of 152 – 168 cm (3 standard deviations from the mean).
 Heights that deviate more from the mean (e.g., 146 cm, 188 cm, or 193 cm) are increasingly less likely.

 In short, model comparison is the process of selecting a statistical model from 2 or more models, which best explains the observed data.
 A model is basically a set of postulates about the process that generates the data.
 For example, a model can postulate that the height of an adult is determined by factors like: